An extreme boundary of acylindrically hyperbolic groups: Introduction

-On the other hand, Gromov introduced the \textit{horofunction compactification} that applies to any metric space and does yield a compact space $\overline{X}_h:=X\cup \partial_h X$, in which $X$ is not necessarily open though.
-A fundamental obstacle is that the $G$-dynamics on $\overline{X}_h$ are generally neither minimal nor do they satisfy the north–south property for loxodromic isometries.
-The proof of Theorem \ref{MainThm} lies in overcoming this by producing a compact extreme boundary inside $\overline{X}_h$ for a well-chosen candidate $X$.
-This is achieved through the following procedure: \begin{enumerate} \item We replace $X$ with Bestvina-Bromberg-Fujiwara's projection complex $\mathcal X$ constructed from a $G$-invariant family of loxodromic axis in $X$.
-See \textsection \ref{subsec: projection complex}. \item By the work of Maher-Tiozzo \cite{MT}, there is a \textit{local minimum} map $\Pi$ (as described in Lemma \ref{localminimalmap}) from the horofunction compactification $\overline{ \mathcal X}_h$ to the union of $ \mathcal X$ and its Gromov boundary $\partial \mathcal X$. \begin{enumerate}[label=(\roman*)] \item The $\Pi$-preimage of $\partial \mathcal X$ consists of the horofunctions $\phi$ with minimum at $-\infty$: $\inf_{x\in X} \phi(x)=-\infty$, which we denote by $\partial_h^\infty \mathcal X$. \item The map $\Pi$ is continuous on $\partial_h^\infty X$, and but send horofunctions in $\overline{ \mathcal X}_h\setminus \partial_h^\infty \mathcal X$ to uniformly bounded (usually non-singleton) subsets in ${ \mathcal X}$. \end{enumerate} \item Building on the framework developed in \cite{YANG22}, we analyze the finite difference relation on horofunctions in $\partial_h \mathcal{X}$ using favorable properties on quasi-trees from \cite{BBF}.
-With help of local minimum map, we construct specific loxodromic elements $g \in G$ that exhibit north–south dynamics on $\overline{\mathcal{X}}_h$ relative to its two fixed points $g^-,g^+$.
-The desired extreme boundary in Theorem \ref{MainThm} is then obtained as the closure of the $G$-orbit of the fixed points $g^\pm$ of $g$ in $\overline{\mathcal{X}}_h$.
-See \textsection \ref{subsec: horofunction boundary of projection complex}. \end{enumerate}
+By definition, every acylindrically hyperbolic group $G$ acts non-elementarily on a (typically non-locally compact) hyperbolic space $X$.
+It is well-known that every loxodromic element in $G$ exhibits north–south dynamics on the Gromov boundary $\partial X$.
+However, $\partial X$ is generally not compact since $X$ is not locally compact.
+On the other hand, Gromov introduced the \textit{horofunction compactification} that applies to any metric space and does yield a compact space $\overline{X}_h:=X\cup \partial_h X$ (in which $X$ is not necessarily open though).
+An explicit description of the resulting space is notoriously difficult to obtain in concrete examples, and the $G$-action on $\overline{X}_h$ can be pathological: it is generally neither minimal nor does it satisfy the north--south property for loxodromic isometries.
+The proof of Theorem \ref{MainThm} lies in overcoming these by producing a compact extreme boundary inside $\overline{X}_h$ for a well-chosen candidate $X$.
+Let us explain the construction as follows: \begin{enumerate} \item We replace $X$ with Bestvina-Bromberg-Fujiwara's projection complex $\mathcal X$ constructed from a $G$-invariant family of loxodromic axis in $X$.
+See \textsection \ref{subsec: projection complex}. \item By the work of Maher-Tiozzo \cite{MT}, there is a \textit{local minimum} map $\Pi$ (as described in Lemma \ref{localminimalmap}) from the horofunction compactification $\overline{ \mathcal X}_h$ to the union of $ \mathcal X$ and its Gromov boundary $\partial \mathcal X$. \begin{enumerate}[label=(\roman*)] \item The $\Pi$-preimage of $\partial \mathcal X$ consists of the horofunctions $\phi$ with minimum at $-\infty$: $\inf_{x\in X} \phi(x)=-\infty$, which we denote by $\partial_h^\infty \mathcal X$. \item The map $\Pi$ is continuous on $\partial_h^\infty X$, but sends horofunctions in $\overline{ \mathcal X}_h\setminus \partial_h^\infty \mathcal X$ to uniformly bounded (usually non-singleton) subsets in ${ \mathcal X}$.
+See Example \ref{example-horofunctions}. \end{enumerate}